Certification ISO: What It Means, How It Works, and How to Get Certified

 • Ignore internal audits

-• Choose certification bodies based only on price
+• Choose certification bodies based solely on price

 ISO certification should strengthen operations — not create bureaucracy.